perSecond/wallpaper-merge/README.md

 # wallpaper-merge
-Simple script to merge portraits into landscape wallpaper sizes
+Simple script to merge 2 portrait images into landscape wallpaper sizes

 ## Documentation
 1. This code takes images from the InputFolder and merges them horizontally (left and right).